subsquid/specs/smart-contracts/portal_registry.md

 When allocating tokens to a cluster (making them _active_), tokens from the _locked_ balance are used first, followed by _transferable_ tokens.
 This allows restaking tokens between clusters without any limitations.

 Additionally, the user may request to withdraw some _locked_ tokens immediately by paying a fee.
 This allows quickly freeing up tokens if needed.

-#### Interaction with portal pools

-The borrowing pool contract will need to withdraw funds from this contract.
-If this contract allows $Q$ tokens to be withdrawn per block and someone owns $k\%$ of the pool, they can withdraw $k / 100 \times Q$ per block, guaranteeing that even if everyone starts to withdraw at the same time, they won't hit the limit of the `PortalRegistry` contract.

 ### Registration